Refzlund/svelte-object/README.md

 There are two big reasons:
 1. We cannot bind using `let:directive` - however generalizing the store pattern used in this library, we can!
-2. They're both easier and clearer to deal with and to debug First of call, consider using `Typescript`.
-If you don't use `Typescript` you may ignore any type-related content that is not pure `Javascript`.
+2. They're both easier and clearer to deal with and to debug

 ### Requirements
 Understanding [Svelte Stores](https://svelte.dev/tutorial/writable-stores), how to make [custom stores](https://svelte.dev/tutorial/custom-stores) and how to [derive a store](https://svelte.dev/tutorial/derived-stores) will prove to be important assets to maximizing the use of this library.